KimberlyCameron79/bookingclient/BOOKINGREADME.txt

 a.
 Error debugging in Postman 404 message in duration of testing API, discovered a deficiency in my code to access the routes. "app.use"
 b.
 Decepreciated library dependencies.

+FAVORABLE PART OF PROCESS:
+a.
+Getting the Mongoose Database connected with Backend App.
+b.
+Development of API in a JSON file.
+c.
+Implementation of developed API.
+d.
+How to utlized div style on a button <div style={{ float: "right" }}>.
+(Floats button to the right of page)
+e. !important Rule in CSS, (Gives increased importance to propery/value than average.
+This overrides previous styling rules that specific property on that element.)
+f.
+Modal functionality of the View Details button.

 FEATURES TO IMPLEMENT IN THE FUTURE: